davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/plan-personal-week.md

 is, you must regularly make a tough decision on whether to pull from the bottom or push from the top.
 See [](./organize-notes.md) for the relative importance of a clean life network for the sake of prioritization.

-See [](./estimate-subplan-weight.md) for a more general view of planning.
-Planning at the scale of a week is about taking a slightly longer view (e.g. 2-3 weeks) so that you don't need to go into as much planning detail on a daily basis.

 Try to focus on one subnetwork (if in JIRA, one epic) to support a large batchsize.
 Note this network as the focus of your sprint (sprint goal).
 The first step in planning is to pick this